AI-generated

 History

-1. Alejandro Te filed a complaint in the Court of First Instance (CFI) for specific performance and damages against Prime White Cement Corporation
+1. Alejandro Te filed a complaint for specific performance and damages against Prime White Cement Corporation before the trial court.

-6. Prime White Cement Corporation filed a Petition for Review on Certiorari with the Supreme Court
+4. Prime White Cement Corporation appealed via a Petition for Review on Certiorari to the Supreme Court.

 Facts